AmpersandJS/ampersandjs.com/learn_markdown/state.md

 ## Event bubbling, derived properties based on children

-Say you want a simple way to listen for any changes that are represented in a tempalate.
+Say you want a simple way to listen for any changes that are represented in a template.

 Let's say you've got a `person` state object with a `profile` child.
 You want an easy way to listen for changes to either the base `person` object or the `profile`.
 In fact, you want to listen to anything related to the person object.